Perky0509/Perky0509/README.md

 ### Hi there!
 Welcome to my profile :).

-- 🔭 I’m currently working on: programming a water sensor.
+- 🔭 I’m currently working on: 1) programming the components of a new indoor gardening product.
+2) cleaning and analysing data for report on the state of software engineering in the US.
-- 🌱 I’m currently learning: developing my coding skills everyday.
+- 🌱 I’m currently learning: micropython and coding harware (using a Raspberry Pi Pico W and Pico).
+Other than that...developing my coding skills everyday.
-- 🤓 Previous experience: data analysis at Ipsos MORI (market strategy & understanding).
+- 🤓 Previous experience: data insights analyst at Ipsos MORI (market strategy & understanding).
-- 🤔 I’m looking for: a job in data science.
+- 🤔 I’m looking for: a job in data science/analytics.
 - 💡 My preferred industry: tech or finance.
 - 📫 How to reach me: s.boswallperks@gmail.com
 - 🌇 Home town: London, UK.